TCLbasedVSDFLOW2021/TCLbasedVSDflow_Internship2021/README.md

 - The initial step was to use the sky 130nm PDK/library files.
 Accordinlgy, the CSV file (named: spi_slave_design_details.csv) is updated wherein mainly the library path for Early and Late library path were modifed as (Path of sky130 library found in OpenLANE toolset):\
   ~/vsdflow/work/tools/openlane_working_dir/pdks/sky130A/libs.ref/sky130_fd_sc_hd/lib/sky130_fd_sc_hd__tt_025C_1v80.lib

-- In order to check the correct paths for Design name, verilog code spi_slave.v , Early library path, Late library path, and Output directory, one can use 'return' statement in vsdflow.tcl file https://github.com/TCLbasedVSDFLOW2021/TCLbasedVSDflow_Internship2021/blob/main/vsdflow.tcl after defining the directory/path for each of these.
+- In order to check the correct paths for Design name, verilog code spi_slave.v , Early library path, Late library path, and Output directory, one can use 'return' statement in vsdflow.tcl file vsdflow.tcl after defining the directory/path for each of these.

 - The TCL scripting should mainly include \
 a) defining CSV file contents and accordingly show error messages to user if any.\